-Additive Manufacturing and Design (ADaM)
+Additive Design and Manufacturing (ADaM)

 As an independent series provider, we can realize parts with complex shapes and bionic structures.
-We develop, simulate, produce, and validate parts according to the highest automotive quality standards
+We develop, simulate, produce, and validate parts according to the highest automotive quality standards.

 In the Competence Center for Additive Design and Manufacturing (ADaM), we offer development and optimization of any structure from the concept phase to the finished product – both for samples and series applications.